Many types of cancer require treatment that results in changes to the vaginal tissue and pelvic floor muscles.

-Radiation treatment to the pelvis and genitals can result in stenosis or narrowing of the vaginal or rectal canal.
+Radiation treatment to the pelvis and genitals can result in stenosis or narrowing of the vaginal or rectal canal (See our guide on how to use rectal dilators).
 All of these treatments can result in atrophy of the pelvic floor muscles which can result in urinary incontinence and pain, particularly during sexual intercourse.

 The good news is that there are remedies and treatments available to help restore the health of the vagina and pelvic floor muscles.
 Use of a vaginal or vulvar balm is highly recommend to moisturize the vulvar skin and vagina.

 Depending on your genetics and medical history your doctor may deem it safe to use a certain form of estrogen cream.
 If this is not an option, use of a natural cream for moisturizing is helpful.

 Naturally made products such as Intimate Rose's Organic Feminine Balm help to reduce irritation and soothe dry, itchy, red, or irritated skin around the vaginal opening due to hormone changes, skin sensitivity, shaving, waxing, or pain after sex.

 To address vaginal pain and difficulty with penetration, vaginal dilators are recommended.
 These medical devices come in various forms and materials, and Intimate Rose’s medical grade silicone dilators are an example of a smooth medical grade silicone system of dilators to allow for gentle and progressive training of the vaginal tissue.